robinmattern/FRDocs_dev01-robin/Setup/fr0103_Clone-FR-Apps.md

 #### 4. Using VSCode connect your local FRApps to your personal github FRApps

-- Click on FRApps and then click the three dots, then click Terminal, then click New Terminal, then
+- Click on FRApps and then click Terminal (or the three dots if Terminal is not visible), then click New Terminal, then

 ![FRApps-Clone-03](images/fr0103-FRApps-Clone-03-03.png "FRApps-Clone-03")